 I am dedicated to upholding the highest professional and ethical standards as we navigate this journey together.

-As a full clinical member of UKCP (UK Council for Psychotherapy) and an Accredited Professional registrant with NCPS (National Counselling and Psychotherapy Society), I adhere to the highest ethical standards.
+As a Senior Accredited Registrant with NCPS, I adhere to the highest ethical standards.

 My values